 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Precious metals such as silver have long been an alternative to traditional investments such as stock and bonds.
-When times get tough or it looks like the Federal Reserve is actively engaged in printing money, some investors turn to silver to hedge their bets or to invest more defensively.
+Precious metals such as silver have long been an alternative to traditional investments such as stocks and bonds.
+When times get tough or the economy faces severe inflationary pressures, some investors turn to silver to hedge their bets or to invest more defensively.

 Investors like silver for many reasons, but many see it as a store of value in uncertain times, while others see silver and other precious metals such as gold as protection against inflation.
-For this latter group, investing in silver is a way to be sure that they have a currency that can’t be inflated away by money printing or persistently near-zero interest rates.
+For this latter group, investing in silver is a way to be sure that they have a currency that can’t be inflated away by money printing or potentially destructive Federal Reserve policy.

 There are a number of ways to invest in silver, from owning it outright to owning shares in companies who produce it.
 Here are five of the best ways to invest in silver.